Generating Fair Universal Representations using Adversarial Models: Conclusion

 \section{Conclusion}

-We have introduced an adversarial learning framework with verifiable guarantees for learning ML models that can create censored and fair universal representations for datasets with known sensitive features.
-The novelty of our approach is in producing representations that are fair with respect to the sensitive features for any downstream learning task not known \textit{a priori}.
-The CFUR framework allows the data holder to learn the fair encoding scheme (a randomized mapping that decorrelates the {sensitive and non-sensitive} features) directly from the dataset without requiring access to dataset statistics.
-Under the CFUR framework, finding the optimal encoder, subject to a fidelity constraint on the representation, is formulated as a constrained two-player game, namely a game between the generative encoder and an adversary.
-One of our key results is that for appropriately chosen loss functions, the CFUR framework can provide guarantees against strong information-theoretic adversaries, such as MAP (0-1 loss) and MI (log-loss) adversaries.
-It also allows enforcing fairness, quantified via demographic parity, via the tunable $\alpha$-loss (which includes both log-loss and 0-1 loss) function.
-Furthermore, for \textit{a priori} known classification task, we also proved that our CFUR framework can be modified to approximate fairness via demographic parity or equalized odds.
+We have introduced an adversarial learning framework with verifiable guarantees for learning generative models that can create censored and fair universal representations for datasets with known sensitive features.
+The novelty of our approach is in producing representations that are fair with respect to the sensitive features for any \textit{a priori} unknown downstream learning task.
+We have shown that our FUR framework allows the data holder to learn the fair encoding scheme (a randomized mapping that decorrelates the {sensitive and non-sensitive} features) directly from the dataset without requiring access to dataset statistics.
+One of our key results is that for appropriately chosen loss functions, the minimax game generating FURs can provide guarantees against strong information-theoretic adversaries, such as MAP (0-1 loss) and MI (log-loss) adversaries.
+We have also shown that our framework also allows approaching (ideal) demographic parity fairness using a tunable class of $\alpha$-loss functions (which includes both log-loss and 0-1 loss) that capture a range of adversarial actions.
+For the setting with a known classification task, we have also shown that our FUR framework can be modified to approximate either DemP or EO fairness measures.